JackWBoynton/mariokart-rl/README.md

 ## TODO

 * Use trajectories of edges of the road to determine if kart is on the track or not
+  * It seems that the x, z coordinates correspond to the 2D movement along the track and y is the elevation
 * Save trajectories for offline visualization
 * Update Dolphin Emulator to allow for unix fifo pipe frame dumps
   * Train object detection model to detect obstacles in the road for grand prix races